 Chepachet Village is rural trimmings at its finest.
 In 1971, this quaint, tucked away village was the first in Rhode Island to be placed on the National Register of Historic Places.
 Today, Chepachet boasts a thriving business community including working farmsteads, antique shops and seasonal shops, all of which harken back to its rustic roots.

 Get: Antique fixtures and toys from the Town Trader (a former 1690’s trading post); country wares, handcrafted furnishings and authentic penny candy from Brown and Hopkins Country Store; estate jewelry, Star Wars merchandise and primitives from the Old Post Office Antiques ; vintage decor (think everything from traditional clocks to taxidermy) from Old Stone Mill Antiques and Treasures; locally made pottery and windows from Sideways Down Antiques Gallery; designer dog bandanas, collars and more from Trish Hampton; and local honey and farm goods from Lightning Ridge Farm.
+Swing by Mapleville Farm and take advantage of their curbside pickup to grab some yummy baked goods.

 Stay nearby at the Holiday Inn Express and Suites Smithfield-Providence or the Home2Suites by Hilton Smithfield, both feature an indoor heated swimming pool for some post-activity relaxing.
 Or for a more rustic experience, check out the "Farm Stay" experience at Grace Note Farm Inn, adjacent to the George Washington Management Area.